konnectors/libs/packages/cozy-konnector-libs/docs/api.md

 * `fileId` (string): the id of the file in the cozy
 * `options` :
    - `pages` (array or number) : The list of page you want to interpret

+You need to add pdfjs-dist package as a dependency to your connector to allow this to work

 Returns a promise which resolves with an object with the following attributes:
    - `text` (string) : The full text of the pdf